fatih462/fatih462/README.md

 ## Hi there 👋

-After studying Computer Science for a year, I am now in the first year of my Economics degree.
+After studying Computer Science for a year, I am now in the third semester of my Economics degree.
 I am very interested in statistical methods in Economics, and currently, I am particularly focused on climate economics.
 On this profile, you will find projects I have completed and those I am currently working on.

 <!--